Jacubeit/Bitcoin-MoneyMoney/README.md

 # Bitcoin-MoneyMoney
 Fetches amount and value of privately held Bitcoin address via blockexplorer and returns it as a security.
 This can be also be used to track your cold storage.

+Originally developed by Dr. Johannes Jacubeit. (https://github.com/Jacubeit/Bitcoin-MoneyMoney) As it was no longer actively maintained I took the liberty to fork it and maintain it further.

 ![MoneyMoney screenshot with Bitcoin Balance](screens/bitcoin-balance.png)